 To track declining market conditions, the certified appraisers in the Assessor’s office review sales of comparable properties and entire neighborhoods to look for transactions indicating that prices may be dropping.
 If a property’s market value as of January 1 is lower than the factored base year value, a decline in value is enrolled.
 That lower value will be reviewed each year and reduced further if necessary.
 When sales indicate that the market has begun to recover, the temporary, reduced value will be increased at a rate that matches the recovery in the real estate market until the factored base year value is restored.
-Napa County has reduced the assessed value of 4,430 properties as of January 1, 2016 in response to current market conditions.
-Those properties as well as almost all single family residences including condominiums will be reviewed again as of January 1, 2017 using sales from April 1, 2016 through March 31, 2017.
-Property owners will hear the results of that review in July 2017*.
-Any reduction in value will appear on the 2017-2018 tax bill which arrives in late October 2017.
+Napa County has reduced the assessed value of 3,200 properties as of January 1, 2017 in response to current market conditions.
+Those properties as well as almost all single family residences including condominiums will be reviewed again as of January 1, 2018 using sales from April 1, 2017 through March 31, 2018.
+Property owners will hear the results of that review in July 2018*.
+Any reduction in value will appear on the 2018-2019 tax bill which arrives in October 2018.

 As for the future, there is no crystal ball.
 The cyclical nature of the wine market and the impact of regulatory changes can impact the value of vineyard or potential vineyard properties.
 Because Napa County is still a sought-after place to live with its diversified economy, strong environmental protections and unique quality of life, declines in value usually are not as severe or widespread as in neighboring counties or other parts of the state.

-Property owners who believe their property may have suffered a decline in value should contact the Assessor’s office at 707-259-8740 beginning in February 2017 through November 15, 2017.
-The earlier we are contacted the better.
+Property owners who believe their property may have suffered a decline in value should contact the Assessor’s office at 707.259.8740 beginning in February 2018 through November 15, 2018.
+The earlier you contact us the better.